Liberon Finishing Oil

-Overview: If you've ever finished a light colored timber like Ash with traditional oil finishes, you have no doubt been surprised by how much the finish can darken the color of the wood.
+Oil Finishes Overview: If you've ever finished a light colored timber like Ash with a traditional oil, you have no doubt been surprised by how much the finish can darken the color of the wood.
 While this color transformation may be the desired effect you are looking for, it may not be pleasing at all.
 Many of the finishes that are available can be quite dark in the can.
-When a dark oil finish is applied to a light colored timber like White Ash, Holly, Sweetgum or Maple, the color of the wood may be significantly darkened, or worse yellowed.
+When a dark finish is applied to a light colored timber like White Ash, Holly, Sweetgum or Maple, the color of the wood may be significantly darkened, or worse yellowed.

 Sealing the Bare Wood Surface with Lacquer